 Another tweak you can use is in the printer settings for Photoshop or Illustrator and an Epson 1400 inkjet printer.
 Here you can adjust the printer to print a better black with a higher resolution.
 Follow these steps to make the adjustment when you print from the standard print dialogue box.

 Go to File> Go to Print> Go to Properties.
 In the Paper Options choose type Ultra Premium Photo Paper Glossy.
 Now go to Advanced> Click Continue> In this Paper Quality Options section choose Ultra Premium Photo paper Glossy if it is not chosen already.
 Now click the box with the Photo RPM.
-Then in the Print Options you will click the Grayscale box and unclick the High Speed box.
-The bottom line is you wan to turn off the high speed printing setting while turning on the grayscale setting and using the highest quality paper setting for your software and printer.
+Then in the Print Options you will un-click the High Speed box.
+The bottom line is you wan to turn off the high speed printing setting while using 100% CMYK objects and using the highest quality paper setting for your software and printer.
+(Do not use the gray-scale option.
+That would NOT allow for the use of CMYK blacks.)
 The instructions can vary form different versions of software and even between Photoshop and Illustrator.
 But if you can manage these tweaks, it should help out.
-Please note that if you turn on the grayscale setting, the color rich black mentioned above will not work because it will only print grayscale.
-If you use the color rich black tweak above, leave the grayscale option unchecked.